Ritualist's Remorse: "Pyewacket" keeps tight leash on character and insidious, nerve-rattling tension

 Nicole Muñoz and Laurie Holden are excellent in roles that give them tricky emotional avenues to traverse.
 Both characters are struggling emotionally and in a great deal of pain following the loss of their father and husband, but both cope in different ways — Leah dabbles in the dark arts and her mother turns to wine.
 Muñoz has a calm, authentic presence as Leah, which helps make the destructive way of dealing with her harsh feelings toward her mother believable, as well as the immediate regrets after cursing the person who bore her.
 As a mother who is at her wits' end but doing the best she can and wants to start anew for both herself and Leah, Holden remains sympathetic with instances of warmth and anger as Mrs. Reyes.

-Waiting for the other shoe to drop—and the when and how—is a major source of the suspense, and even when Leah’s cynical best friend Janice (Chloe Rose) sleeps over one night and ends up being found in Leah’s mother’s car crying hysterically the next morning, the mystery of what she saw that horrified her is left to our imaginations.
+Waiting for the other shoe to drop—and the when and how—is a major source of the suspense.
+Even when Leah’s cynical best friend Janice (Chloe Rose) sleeps over one night and ends up being found in Leah’s mother’s car crying hysterically the next morning, the mystery of what she saw that horrified her is left to our imaginations.
 From there, the final fifteen minutes are tense and frightening, blurring the line between what is real and what takes form as the witch.
 Director MacDonald compromises nothing with the grim final moments and the implications of everything that has transpired.
 As “Pyewacket” teaches, wishing tragedy against the one you love out of temporary rage just opens up far worse repercussions for both parties.